 I find this series fascinating.
-You see travelers, both Canadians and foreign, trying to smuggle goods or getting in illegally.
-People lie, threaten, plaid ignorance, get angry, etc. as CBSA agents dig deeper to get to the bottom of things.
-Sitting in front of the TV, you can’t help thinking “man, these people are idiot!
+You see travellers, both Canadians and foreign, trying to smuggle goods or getting in illegally.
+People lie, threaten, plaid ignorance, get angry, etc., as CBSA agents dig deeper to get to the bottom of things.
+Sitting in front of the TV, you can’t help thinking “man, these people are idiots!
 Don’t they know any better?”

 Well, maybe not.
 Many people don’t know how to deal with border-crossing procedures.
 Many more still think they can lie and not get caught.

 Remember: crossing borders is not a right but a privilege.
 And you must comply with a few requirements.